 on Computational Intelligence, Anchorage, ; Publications Chair of the IEEE International Electric

 He was the Special Sessions Chair for the 2000 International

 Dr. Marks' bride

-of over 35 years is the fetching Monika Marks (the former Connie
+of almost 40 years is the fetching Monika Marks (the former Connie

 His children are Jeremiah

-and his wife Leslie, Joshua and Marilee.
+and his wife Leslie, Joshua and Marilee and her husband Kris Kahler.
 Dr Marks' hobbies

 include cartooning, songwriting,